sockchat/server-historical/README.md

 sockchat
 ========

-ajax chat but without ajax but with interneet sockets
+ajax chat but without ajax but with internet sockets

 see more at http://aroltd.com/chat